0100101101011010/food/foodventures/_posts/2019-06-05-short-week.md

  - college meal prep
  - meal plan
  - food in waterloo
 excerpt: "This week's regular post is getting cut short, because I'll be traveling to Montreal on Thursday for this year's F1 Grand Prix.
-Look out for my special edition post coming soon after the trip."
+Check out my [special edition post](/food/foodventures/what-i-ate-montreal-edition/) all about the best Montreal eats!"
 img: /food/foodventures/images/jun-5-2019.jpg
 comments: "0"
-published: false

 discussion_id: 2019-06-05
 ---